xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/management.rst

 Firmware Updating
 `````````````````
-**TODO**: For OpenPower machine, the firmware updating feature is not implement in the ``rflash`` command.
-The section should be updated after this feature get implemented.
+**TODO**: For OpenPower machines, the firmware updating feature is not implemented in the ``rflash`` command.
+The section should be updated after this feature is implemented.

 Configures Nodes' Service Processors
 ````````````````````````````````````

 Here comes the command, ``rspconfig``.
-It is used to configure the service processor of a phyisical machine.
-On a OpenPower system, the service processor is the BMC, Base Motherboard Controller.
+It is used to configure the service processor of a physical machine.
+On a OpenPower system, the service processor is the BMC, Baseboard Management Controller.
 Various variables can be set through the command.
-But, please also notice, the actual configuration may change among difference machine model type.
+But, please also notice, the actual configuration may change among different machine-model types.

 Examples